Njabuloo/entelect-practice-university-challenge-2022/README.md

 In this repo, there are three different maps to decode.

-More information can be found in the `Specification.txt`
+More information can be found in the `Specification.pdf`

 ## How to run